 After my daughter died I wrote a comic book for my Coursera class in graphic novels.

-I have written a three projects for National Game Design Month (NaGaDeMon).
+I have written a four projects for National Game Design Month (NaGaDeMon).
 They aren’t really in the spirit of the rules, because they are more game supplement than game.
 To make them easier to access, I’m going to collate them and link them from here.

 - The Covenant of Sabrina’s Rest is a brief starter pack for Ars Magica players.